How to ride in a group

 We look at what you need to know when cycling in a pack

-“Group riding is a skill that every road cyclist – not just triathletes – should make time to get to grips with,” says Rob Spedding, Editor-in-chief of Cycling Plus, the UK’s biggest road cycling magazine (and sister title of 220).
+“Group riding is a skill that every road cyclist – not just triathletes – should make time to get to grips with,” says Rob Spedding, former editor-in-chief of Cycling Plus, the UK’s biggest road cycling magazine.
 “I guess there’s a certain snobbishness among seasoned roadies about the pack riding abilities of triathletes, but I’ve ridden in a number of events where the group skills of riders, regardless of whether they’re multi-sportists or pure cyclists, could have been way better.

 “The key is to practice riding with other people before you hit an event.
 At the very least get a bunch of mates together and head out for nice easy ride, taking it in turns to lead, getting used to riding two abreast and following wheels closely.
 Joining a cycling club’s group ride is a great idea too – here you’ll find experienced riders who’ll be able to give you guidance on the etiquette and, importantly, the mysterious hand signals cyclists use!”